Autek/mystical-forest/RT1_collisions/theory/theory.md

 **Which solutions to pick**

 We now need to verify that this point of intersection is within the bounds of the height of the actual cylinder.
 Therefore we search for the height of the intersection in relation to the center of the cylinder.
 This is the length of the projection of the vector going from the center to the point of intersection to the cylinder's axis.
-We denote that vector $i_c$.
+We denote that vector $i_c$:

 $$
 \mathbf{i_c} = \mathbf{i} - \mathbf{c}
 $$

 We then compute $\mathbf{i_p}$, the projection of $\mathbf{i_c}$ on the cylinder's axis $\mathbf{a}$.